cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/sequence-recorder.md

 # Installation

-You can install the [Chrome browser extension]  or the [Firefox add-on] as you would normally install any other browser plugin
+You can install the [Chrome browser extension] or the [Firefox add-on] as you would normally install any other browser plugin.

 # Usage